SAP-samples/abap-partner-reference-application/Tutorials/12-Develop-BTP-ABAP-RAP-Application.md

 To create a software component, follow these steps:

 1. Navigate to your SAP BTP subaccount where the ABAP instance is created.
-2. Select the ABAP Envirnment Service Instance name under **Instances** on the **Instances and Subscriptions** tab in your subaccount.
+2. Select the ABAP Environment Service Instance name under **Instances** on the **Instances and Subscriptions** tab in your subaccount.
 The ABAP landscape opens in new tab.
 3. Search for the **Manage Software Components** app and choose **Create**.
    <img src="./images/12_Search_SW_Component_In_Launchpad.png"/>
 4. Enter the following sample information: